rahulkishan03/NEWS_Article_sentiment_Analysis/README.md

 ## Total Time: 15 Sec

 # Data
-# *Please refer to data.json file in the repository*
+## *Please refer to data.json file in the repository for the Headline and Article data fetched from Url*

+# How to Run the code

+1. Install python and pip3
+3. Open the code using any IDE like Visual studio code/PyCharm etc.
+4. Install all the packages from requiremnet.txt
+5. Run the code
+6. Check the printed data frames, data.json file and charts for results